MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 Azure blob transcript storage provides a specialized storage option that allows you to easily save and retrieve user conversations in the form of a recorded transcript.
 Azure blob transcript storage is particularly useful for automatically capturing user inputs to examine while debugging your bot's performance.

 **NOTE: Javascript and Python do not currently support AzureBlobTranscriptStore.
-The following directions are for C# only**
+The following directions are for C# only.**

 ### Set up